Hospital Value-Based Purchasing Program

 Find more information about the Hospital VBP Program on QualityNet.

-FY 2020 Hospital VBP value-based incentive payment adjustment factors
+FY 2021 Hospital VBP Program value-based incentive payment adjustment factors

-We’ve updated the value-based incentive payment adjustment factors for FY 2020 in Table 16B that applies to that year and which is available on CMS.gov.
-We plan to publicly post the FY 2020 Hospital VBP Program results during the January 2020 update to the Hospital Compare website.
+We’ve updated the value-based incentive payment adjustment factors for FY 2021 in Table 16B that applies to that year and which is available on CMS.gov.
+We plan to publicly post the FY 2021 Hospital VBP Program results during the January 2021 update to Care Compare and the Provider Data Catalog.

-You can also find past Hospital VBP Program value-based incentive payment adjustment factors:
+You can find past Hospital VBP Program value-based incentive payment adjustment factors as posted in Table 16B:

 - Performance periods